segmentio/segment-docs/src/privacy/data-controls.md

 Yellow data into or out of Segment, the standard controls respect the rules set by those Controls.
-For example, if you have a Privacy Control set up to block **Red** data at the Source-level, any new fields you classify in the Data Inventory as **Red** will also be blocked from that Source.
-Only fields added to the Data Inventory will be blocked by a Privacy Control.
+For example, if you have a Privacy Control set up to block **Red** data at the Source-level, any new fields you classify in the Data Inventory as **Red** are also blocked from that Source.
+Only fields added to the Data Inventory are blocked by a Privacy Control.

 ## Privacy Alerts